vmware/dod-compliance-and-automation/avi/30.x/inspec/vmware-nsx-alb-stig-baseline/README.md

-# vmware-nsx-alb-stig-baseline
+# vmware-avi-load-balancer-stig-baseline
-VMware NSX Advanced Load Balancer STIG Chef InSpec Profile
+VMware Avi Load Balancer STIG Chef InSpec Profile
 Version: Release 1 Version 1 Date: 10th October 2023
 STIG Type: STIG Readiness Guide

 ## Overview
-This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the NSX ALB STIG Readiness Guide.
+This is a compliance auditing profile that is based on Chef InSpec or [CINC Auditor (Recommended)](https://cinc.sh/start/auditor/) to perform an automated check for STIG compliance of the VMware Avi Load Balancer STIG Readiness Guide.

 ## Requirements

-- [Chef InSpec](https://downloads.chef.io/tools/inspec) or [CINC Auditor](https://cinc.sh/start/auditor/) installed on a machine that can SSH to the target.
+- [Chef InSpec](https://downloads.chef.io/tools/inspec) or [CINC Auditor (Recommended)](https://cinc.sh/start/auditor/) installed on a machine that can SSH to the target.
 Tested with version 5.22.4.
 Chef/CINC Workstation can also be installed and used.
 - Administrative access to the target
 - Update the inputs in inputs file example as appropriate for your environment
-- assumes profile is downloaded to C:\Inspec\Profiles\vmware-nsx-alb-stig-baseline**
+- assumes profile is downloaded to C:\Inspec\Profiles\vmware-avi-load-balancer-stig-baseline**
 - an API token is needed for the tests to make API calls.
 Specify it on the command line or in the input file.See https://avinetworks.com/docs/latest/api-guide/ **

 ## Run the below command to generate the sessionid token